Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Construction of the interaction operators

-Similarly, for ${\mathcal I}^*(s,t^\flat)$, one writes
+Similarly, for ${I}^*(s)$, one writes

-Note that the actions of these two operators are perfectly adapted to the geometric context: ${\mathcal I}(s,t^\flat)$ picks the contribution of the second component (the lower one), which lives on the mode $2$, transforms it into something related with the mode $1$ (the upper one), via the operator $\U^\eps_{h_1^{\eps,N} }(t^\flat, s) \U^\eps_{h_2^{\eps,N} }(s,t^\flat)$, and then, an operator related to the first mode acts on what is now a component living on this precise mode.
-And conversely for ${\mathcal I}^*(s,t^\flat)$.
+Both operations are well understood: \begin{enumerate} \item First, the conjugation of a pseudo-differential operator by a propagator, that is generated by a subquadratic, matrix-valued Hamiltonian with scalar principal symbol, is described by the Egorov Theorem of Appendix~\ref{app:C} (see Proposition~\ref{EgD}).
+Since $\widehat{W^{\eps,N}(s)}$ has a vanishing principal symbol, we have an asymptotic expansion of the form

-The action on wave packets of two different propagators acting one backwards and the other one forwards has been studied in~\cite{FLR1} (see Section 5.2).
-Using Egorov theorem, the action of scalar propagators on wave packets, and the precise computation of the operator $\U^\eps_{h_1^{\eps,N} }(t^\flat, s) \,\U^\eps_{h_2^{\eps,N} }(s,t^\flat)$ performed therein (which involves the canonical transformation of the phase space $z\mapsto \Phi_1^{t^\flat,s}\circ\Phi_2^{s,t^\flat}(z)$), one obtains the analogue of Lemma~5.3 of~\cite{FLR1}, which writes in our context as follows.
+\item Second, the action on wave packets of two different propagators acting one backwards and the other one forwards has been studied in~\cite{FLR1}[Section~5.2].
+The precise computation of the asymptotic behavior of the action of the operator $\U^\eps_{h_1^{\eps,N} }(t^\flat, s) \,\U^\eps_{h_2^{\eps,N} }(s,t^\flat)$ on wave packets is detailed in Appendix~\ref{forwards_backwards}.
+This involves the canonical transformation of the phase space $z\mapsto \Phi_1^{t^\flat,s}\circ\Phi_2^{s,t^\flat}(z)$) (see Lemma~\ref{lem:composed}). \end{enumerate} As a consequence, one obtains the analogue of Lemma~5.3 of~\cite{FLR1}, which writes in our context as follows.